IntersectMBO/ouroboros-network/doc/Genesis-delta-estimate.md

 (You can probably skip to Example 1 now, if you like.)

-And these are the relevant excerpts of [the Genesis paper](https://eprint.iacr.org/2018/378) that mention "delay", though they seem less helpful for this document's purposes than the above.
+For quick reference, I've collated the relevant excerpts of [the Genesis paper](https://eprint.iacr.org/2018/378) that mention "delay", though they seem less helpful for this document's purposes than the above.

-> More specifically, we will describe a parameter called `Delay` (a function of the network delay `∆`) that determines the time sufficient for a party with access to all resources to become fully synchronized with the state of the protocol.
+> More specifically, we will describe a parameter called `Delay` (a function of the network delay `Δ`) that determines the time sufficient for a party with access to all resources to become fully synchronized with the state of the protocol.